PTFE O-Rings (Teflon)

 Universal Chemical Resistance

-PTFE is resistant to virtually all industrial chemicals including concentrated sulfuric acid, hydrofluoric acid, strong alkalis and most organic solvents.
-Only molten alkali metals and fluorine gas attack PTFE.
+PTFE is resistant to virtually all industrial chemicals including concentrated sulfuric acid, hydrofluoric acid, strong alkalis, and most organic solvents.
+Only molten alkali metals and elemental fluorine gas at elevated temperatures attack PTFE — conditions not present in industrial processes.

 Extreme Temperature Range

-From -200°C in cryogenic service to +260°C in continuous heat.
-No other standard sealing material covers this range in a single compound.
+From -200°C in cryogenic service to +260°C in continuous heat — no other standard sealing material covers this range.
+Maintains useful properties through thermal cycling without embrittlement at cryogenic temperatures.

 Self-Lubricating Surface

 PTFE has the lowest coefficient of friction of any solid material (0.05–0.10).
-No external lubrication required, eliminating lubricant compatibility concerns and reducing contamination risk.
+No external lubrication required — eliminating lubricant compatibility concerns and contamination risk in food, pharmaceutical, and clean-room applications.

 FDA and USP Compliant

-Virgin PTFE is FDA compliant under 21 CFR 177.1550 and meets USP Class VI requirements for pharmaceutical and medical device applications.
-Fully extractable documentation available.
+Virgin PTFE complies with FDA 21 CFR §177.1550 and USP Class VI requirements for pharmaceutical and medical device applications.
+Full extractables documentation available.

 Frequently Asked Questions - PTFE